Cecilia-xu/Leetcode/34/Solution.md

         int[] result = {-1,-1};
         int low = 0;
         int high = nums.length -1;
+        //Binary search for the target number
         while (low <= high) {
             int medium = low + (high - low) / 2;
-            if (nums[medium] == target) {
+            //If target number is found, use traversal method to search the most left index and the most right index if (nums[medium] == target) {
                 for (int i = medium;  i >= 0 ; i --) {
                     if (nums[i] == target) {